Gain Medical Work Experience in the UK’s Capital City – World Famous for Healthcare and Medical Schools.

 • Accommodation is situated in Central London

-• Rooms during the summer are shared between 2 students split up into boys and girls with your own ensuite bathroom
+• Rooms are shared between 2 students split up into boys and girls with ensuite bathroom

 • Located just a few minutes walk from the closest tube station